 In practical terms, this could mean that without good leadership, and good development and implementation of innovation, it is unlikely that a company will succeed.
-However, it should be noted that, contrary to expectations, in the hotel sector, innovation and organizational performance showed weak values, which is why it is considered worthwhile to think about new innovative strategies, namely, technological innovations, bringing the opportunity to new environmental experiences and forms of communication with customers in this sector, in order to exceed clients expectations and stimulate the increase of its performance.
-Further studies of this model in Portugal and in other countries would allow a greater sample size and external validation of the results achieved in this study.
-Other, in specific leadership styles as moderators of the relationship between innovation and performance, in this and other sectors, would be of great interest to the scientific community and to business managers, as well as studies of the impact of technological innovations, segmented by target customers value recognition, in hospitality industry performance.
+However, it should be noted that, contrary to expectations, in the hotel sector, innovation and organizational performance showed weak values, which is why it is considered worthwhile to think about new innovative strategies, namely, technological innovations, bringing the opportunity to new environmental experiences and forms of communication with customers in this sector, to exceed clients' expectations and stimulate the increase of its performance.